Working with LND and Docker

 Connect to faucet lightning node

-In order to be more confident with lnd
+In order to be more confident with lnd commands I suggest you to try

 to create a mini lightning network cluster (Create lightning network cluster).